chokevin8/chokevin8.github.io/_posts/2023-06-20-stable-diffusion-part3.md

 Now look at equation #11 above, which is simplified further thanks to the definition of KL-divergence.
 The first RHS term $$D_{KL}(q(x_T|x_0)||p(x_T))$$ has no learnable parameters, as we previously talked about the encoder $$q(x_T|x_0)$$ having no learnable parameters as the forward diffusion process is fixed by the noising schedule shown in equation #3 and #5.
 Additionally, $$p(x_T)$$ is just pure Gaussian noise as well.
 Lastly, it is safe to assume that this term will be zero, as q will resemble p's random Gaussian noise and bring the KL-divergence to zero.
-Therefore, below is our final training objective, all we need to do is maximize the RHS of the equation:
+Therefore, below is our final training objective, all we need to do is minimize the RHS of the equation:
 <p>
 $$ - \log (p_{\theta}(x_0)) \leq \sum_{t=2}^{T} D_{KL}(q(x_{t-1}|x_t,x_0)||p_{\theta}(x_{t-1}|x_t)) - \log(p_{\theta}(x_0|x_1)) \quad (12)$$
 </p>
 Now, let's look at the first term of the RHS $$\sum_{t=2}^{T} D_{KL}(q(x_{t-1}|x_t,x_0)||p_{\theta}(x_{t-1}|x_t))$$.
 For $$p_{\theta}(x_{t-1}|x_t)$$, we already know the mean and the variance from equation #6 above: $$ p_{\theta}(x_{t-1}|x_t) = \mathcal{N}(x_{t-1}; \mu_{\theta}(x_t,t),\beta I) $$.
 Note we assume that the variance is fixed by the noise schedule $$\beta$$.
 Then, we can also assume that $$q(x_{t-1}|x_t,x_0)$$ would also follow a similar distribution $$q(x_{t-1}|x_t,x_0) = mathcal{N}(x_{t-1}; \tilde{\mu}_t(x_t,x_0),\tilde{\beta}_tI)$$.
+Now, finding the mean $$\tilde{\mu}$$ would take too long and not showing this still wouldn't hurt our understanding, but the value and its derivation can be found in page 13 of this [paper](https://arxiv.org/pdf/2208.11970.pdf).

+What's important to take away from this, however, is that ***minimizing the above KL divergence*** is like

 After deriving training objective: